Biegz/Molecule-Movies/README.md

 # Molecule-Movies
 This project was not developed using git, however, this repository holds all of the necessary files in order run/view the application.

+Welcome to Molecule Movies!

+Molecule Movies is a movie database and website.
+This was a Database Systems course project that was done for Stony Brook University completed in the fall of 2018.

 ———————————————————————————————————————————————————————